A positively curved manifold homeomorphic to T$_1$S$^4$: Candidates and their invariant metrics

 For completeness, we now shortly discuss the second family of candidates.
 The group diagram for $Q_k$ is given by

-First, we point out that in this case, since $H$ is smaller than for $P_k$, a general \coo\ metric can have other non-zero inner products of the basis vectors $X_i,Y_i$.
-Nevertheless we will restrict ourselves to such metrics, since the curvature formulas in the general case are significantly more complicated.
-Moreover, metrics lifted from the corresponding $\Z_2$ quotients $H_{\ell}$ do enjoy these restrictions.
+We point out that in this case, since $H$ is smaller than for $P_k$, a general \coo\ metric can have other non-zero inner products of the basis vectors $X_i,Y_i$, but the curvature formulas in the general case are significantly more complicated.
+Moreover, metrics lifted from the corresponding $\Z_2$ quotients $H_{\ell}$ are of the above form.

-The Weyl group for $Q_k$ is $\D_4$ and the Weyl symmetry of the functions is quite different from those of $P_k$.
-The situation is similar to the difference between the action on $P_1=\Sph^7$ and the Aloff Wallach space $Q_1$ discussed in \cite{Z2}.
-Nevertheless, we will be able to treat both families in a uniform fashion in Section 2.

-Additional strong restrictions on the functions defining the metric on $P_k$ or $Q_k$ are imposed at the end points of the interval $[0,L]$, where the principal orbits collapse.
-To determine these so-called \emph{smoothness conditions} is non-trivial (see \cite{BH},\cite{EW}), and is carried out for our candidates in Appendix 1 (see Theorem \ref{gen smooth}).

-The curvature tensor of a general cohomogeneity one metric on $P_k$ and $Q_k$ is easily obtained from known formulas and is discussed in Appendix 2 (see Theorem \ref{gencurv}).
+Additional strong restrictions on the functions defining the metric on $P_k$ or $Q_k$ are imposed at the end points of the interval $[0,L]$, where the principal orbits collapse and is carried out for our candidates in the Appendix (see Theorem \ref{gen smooth}).
+The curvature tensor of a general cohomogeneity one metric on $P_k$ and $Q_k$ is easily obtained from known formulas and is discussed in the Appendix as well (see Theorem \ref{gencurv}).